 Namche Bazaar to Tengboche(3,860m/12,660ft)

-The trek until the point when Phunki is a easy walk.
+The trek until the point when Phunki is an easy walk.
 From here we climb towards Tengboche town which houses the extremely renowned Tengboche religious community which is the greatest cloister of the Everest district.
-It is situated inside the Sagarmatha National Park which is an UNESCO World Heritage Site.
-The religious community is honored with all encompassing perspectives of the Himalayas, including Mt.
+It is situated inside the Sagarmatha National Park which is a UNESCO World Heritage Site.
+The religious community is honored with all-encompassing perspectives of the Himalayas, including Mt.
 Everest, Nuptse, Lhotse, Ama Dablam and Thamserku.
-The Tengboche Monastery opens at 3:00pm, so in the event that we reach there by 3 o'clock we can watch a Buddhist religious service.
+The Tengboche Monastery opens at 3:00 pm, so in the event that we reach there by 3 o'clock, we can watch a Buddhist religious service.
 Overnight in Tengboche.

 - DAY - 6

 Our trail dives and goes through rich woodlands of birch, present and rhododendron trees.
 While trekking we can respect great perspectives of Mt.
 Everest, Lhotse, and Ama Dablam.
 We walk downhill to Debuche and cross the Imja River to achieve Pangboche.
 We pick the upper Pangboche trail and appreciate the Himalayan vista and the Pangboche Monastery.
 We proceed with our stroll to the Imja Valley and Lobuche River before rising to Dingboche.
 It is a pleasant town with excellent grain, potato and buckwheat fields finish with munching creatures spotted along those fields.